 Weird Things About Super Sentai Footsoldiers That Add The Fun To Super Sentai

 Now, I decided to get inspired by this article about the putties in Power Rangers.
-Then again, as much as I really don't like Power Rangers - I still won't call Super Sentai perfect either!
+As much as I really don't like Power Rangers - I still won't call Super Sentai perfect either!
 I still feel this year's Zenkaiger isn't as shiny as last year's Kiramager hence why I watch it at a very irregular pace.
-I still feel KGokaiger is the best anniversary ever even after ten years it's been done.
+I still feel Gokaiger is the best anniversary ever even after ten years it's been done.
 Though, I decided to make a rundown of stuff that NEVER made sense about them throughout almost every Super Sentai series.

 I. Common problems with the footsoldiers